klipsey/DriverMod/README.md

 `1.1.3`
 - Enemies marked by Starstorm 2's Relic of Termination are now guaranteed to drop a Rocket Launcher
+- Changed a handful of item displays
+- Added item displays for a couple of items from Lost in Transit

 `1.1.2`
 - Pocket ICBM now works on Rocket Launcher.
 This has to be hardcoded into the skill state apparently